Boulder-Computer-Architecture-Lab/GD-Accelerator-FPGA/README.md

 This should create the Vivado project, add sources, generate output products for the IPs, and build the block diagram.
 The design should then be ready for implementation.

-After making changes to the block diagram, execute the folliwng command from the Tcl Console (while in the root directory of the repository):
+After making changes to the block diagram, execute the folliwng command from the Tcl Console while in the root directory of the repository:

 ```bash
 write_bd_tcl -force -include_layout Vivado/kria/bd/design_1.tcl